gr0uch/simulacra/README.md

 document.appendChild(bind(data, bindings))
 ```

-The DOM will update *if and only if* any of the bound keys are assigned.
+The DOM will update if any of the bound keys are assigned.

 All mount functions are "offline" operations, they mutate elements which exist only in memory.
 By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), additional functions for mounting and unmounting may be used for arbitrary element manipulation.